 - All assignments are to be securely fastened to a CHC assignment cover and all required information provided, including the signed Declaration.
 Assignments will not be processed unless they are received with an official assignment cover and all relevant sections completed and may be returned to you for resubmission.
-In such cases, original due dates will remain in force and you may be penalised for the late submission of assignments.
-Plastic folders using transparent sleeves and the like are not to be used for assignments. - Assignment covers should only be used once, except where resubmitting an assignment, in which case the original cover should be used. - Assignments may be submitted in person or by mail and are not to be submitted directly to lecturers. - Assignments that are submitted in person should be delivered to the CHC Student Administration Office (or CMC Reception for School of Ministries students) during normal business hours.
+In such cases, original due dates will remain in force, and you may be penalised for the late submission of assignments. - Assignments may be submitted in person or by mail. - Assignments that are submitted in person should be delivered to School Administration Officers or CMC Reception for School of Ministries students during normal business hours.
 No responsibility is accepted by CHC (or CMC for School of Ministries students) for assignments that are left at the front door of the CHC foyer (or CMC foyer for School of Ministries students). - Assignments that are submitted by mail must bear a postmark date no later than the due date of the assignment.
 You should ensure that you retain your postal receipt as proof of posting.
 It is strongly recommended that assignments that are submitted by mail be sent either by registered post or overnight express post in order that they may be tracked should they not arrive within the expected period.
 It is your responsibility to keep the tracking number secure in the event that you need to access this service.